8 Best Buffer Alternatives: Free Plans, Lifetime Deals, No Per-Channel Bills

 - Higher tiers get expensive

-Best for: data-driven marketers who prioritise analytics and ad management over recycling.
+Best for: marketers who care about data and ads more than recycling.

 - Category-based evergreen recycling

-Best for: solos who want AI-assisted strategy on top of category recycling and do not need a free plan.
+Best for: solo marketers who want AI help with strategy on top of category recycling.

 - Instagram-first visual planning and grid preview